Candidates Tournament 2018: Predictions

 Before the tournament, Maxime Vachier-Lagrave (the highest rated player not playing, other than world champion Carlsen) considered the joint favourites to be Aronian and Caruana, and also noted that the betting markets said a similar thing.
 He considered the next most likely to be either Mamedyarov or Kramnik.

 Schedule

 FIDE announced the pairings one month before the event.
-There was a country-diversion system, so players from the same country meet as early as possible.
+There was a country-diversion system, so players from the same country met as early as possible.
 Grischuk, Karjakin, and Kramnik (all from Russia) played each other in rounds 1, 2 and 3 as well as with colours reversed in rounds 8, 9 and 10.
 Similarly So and Caruana (both from the United States) played each other in rounds 1 and 8.

-Games began at 15:00 local time (14:00 UTC before March 25, 13:00 UTC after March 25), each day from March 10 to 27, except for rest days on March 13, 17, 21, and 25 (after rounds 3, 6, 9 and 12 respectively).
-If needed, tiebreak games were to be played on March 28.
-The opening ceremony was on March 9, and the closing ceremony on March 28.
+Games began at 15:00 local time (14:00 UTC before 25 March, 13:00 UTC after 25 March), each day from 10 to 27 March, except for rest days on 13, 17, 21, and 25 March (after rounds 3, 6, 9 and 12 respectively).
+If needed, tiebreak games were to be played on 28 March.
+The opening ceremony was on 9 March, and the closing ceremony on 28 March.